 The disclosure must be made when the individual registers as a voluntarily associated entity, or within 30 days of initiating the consulting activity if the individual is already registered.

-If the individual is associated with an entity providing cap-and-trade consulting services so that in the course of the individual's duties the individual gains access to the market position of another registered entity, then the individual must provide a notarized letter from the entity providing the cap-and-trade consulting services stating that it is aware of the individual's plans to apply as a voluntarily associated entity in the Cap-and-Trade Program and that it has conflict of interest policies and procedures in place which prevent the individual from using information gained from the relationship with the entity for personal gain in the Cap-and-Trade Program.
+If the individual is associated with an entity providing cap-and-invest consulting services so that in the course of the individual's duties the individual gains access to the market position of another registered entity, then the individual must provide a notarized letter from the entity providing the cap-and-invest consulting services stating that it is aware of the individual's plans to apply as a voluntarily associated entity in the Cap-and-Invest Program and that it has conflict of interest policies and procedures in place which prevent the individual from using information gained from the relationship with the entity for personal gain in the Cap-and-Invest Program.
 Failure to provide such a letter by the applicable deadline in section 95814(a)(3)(A) will result in suspension, modification, or revocation of the individual's tracking system account.

-An individual who is already registered in the tracking system and intends to provide cap-and-trade program advisory services to other registrant(s) must disclose the proposed relationship with the other registrant(s) to the Executive Officer and comply with the requirements of section 95814(a)(3)(B) prior to providing the advisory services.
+An individual who is already registered in the tracking system and intends to provide cap-and-invest program advisory services to other registrant(s) must disclose the proposed relationship with the other registrant(s) to the Executive Officer and comply with the requirements of section 95814(a)(3)(B) prior to providing the advisory services.
 Failure to provide such a letter by the deadline will result in suspension, modification, or revocation of the individual's tracking system account.

-An entity registering as a voluntarily associated entity must be located in the United States, according to the registration information reported pursuant to section 95830(c).
+An entity registering as a voluntarily associated entity must be able to demonstrate their location in the United States according to the registration information reported pursuant to section 95830(c).

+Effective January 1, 2028, a voluntarily associated entity must at all times employ an individual with authority to make legally binding decisions on behalf of the entity that is located in the United States, and at least two account representatives, each with a primary residence and physical address in the United States.
+Only an individual registrant who elects to have a combined role pursuant to section 95830(c)(4) will not be required to maintain two account representatives located in the United States.

+A voluntarily associated entity must have a physical address in the United States.
+The entity must be able to demonstrate that it conducts business in the United States and has an active file number or identification number with a Secretary of State within the United States, if assigned.

 Individuals identified by registered entities pursuant to sections 95830(c)(1)(B), (C), (J), and (L) and section 95832, unless disclosed pursuant to section 95814(a)(3), are not eligible to register as voluntarily associated entities.

-An individual who is an employee of an entity subject to the requirements of MRR or the Cap-and-Trade Program is not eligible to register as a voluntarily associated entity.
+An individual who is an employee of an entity subject to the requirements of MRR or the Cap-and-Invest Program is not eligible to register as a voluntarily associated entity.

 Restrictions on Other Registered Participants.
 The following entities do not qualify to hold compliance instruments and do not qualify as a Registered Participant: